vanilla-reforged/vmangos-docker/README.md

-Heavily inspired by Michael Serajnik @ repository https://sr.ht/~mser/vmangos-docker/ wouldn't have been possible without help from discord @ user 0x539.
+Heavily inspired by Michael Serajnik @ repository https://sr.ht/~mser/vmangos-docker/ which in turn based his work on https://github.com/tonymmm1/vmangos-docker.

+Wouldn't have been possible without help from the VMANGOS discord community and the user @0x539 in particular.

 ---